-- 1) Election of officers, appointment of chairperson and members of various committees; - 2) Treasury matters related to bank accounts and transactions;
+1) Election of officers, appointment of chairperson and members of various committees;

-- 3) Approval of the minutes of previous meetings; - 4) Approval of the schedule, venue and agenda of the annual stockholders' meeting for the year 2024; - 5) Setting of record date for the annual stockholders' meeting; - 6) Approval of the annual financial statements for the year ended December 31, 2023; - 7) Application with the Home Development Mutual Fund (commonly known as Pag-IBIG Fund) for a Pag-IBIG Budget Allocation; - 8) Appointment of R. R. Tan and Associates CPAs as External Auditor for 2024; and - 9) Availment by Omico Kapital Corporation, a wholly-owned subsidiary of Omico Corporation, of the SEC Amnesty as per SEC MC.
-No. 2 Series of 2023. - c) Appointment of R. R. Tan and Associates CPAs as independent external auditor of the Company. - d) Election of a Board of seven (7) Directors who will hold office for a period of one year and until the next annual meeting of stockholders and until his or her successor is elected and qualified.
+- 2) Treasury matters related to bank accounts and transactions; - 3) Approval of the minutes of previous meetings; - 4) Approval of the schedule, venue and agenda of the Annual Stockholders' Meeting for the Year 2025; - 5) Setting of record date for the Annual Stockholders' Meeting; - 6) Approval of the annual financial statements for the year ended December 31, 2024; and - 7) Appointment of R. R. Tan and Associates CPAs as External Auditor for 2025. - c) Appointment of R. R. Tan and Associates CPAs as independent external auditor of the Company. - d) Election of a Board of seven (7) Directors who will hold office for a period of one year and until the next annual meeting of stockholders and until his or her successor is elected and qualified.
 The Nominees for directors are:

-Regular Directors:

-Tommy Kin Hing Tia Anson Chua Tiu Co Anna Mei Nga Tia Angel Severino Raul B. Ilagan, Jr. Timothy K. Tia
+Regular Directors: Tommy Kin Hing Tia Anson Chua Tiu Co Anna Mei Nga Tia Angel Severino Raul B. Ilagan, Jr. Timothy K. Tia a) Approval/ratification of the minutes of the annual stockholders' meeting held on May 31, 2024

-Independent Directors:

-Ricardo R. Blancaflor Jason Paul P. Malajacan
+Independent Directors: Ricardo R. Blancaflor Jason Paul P. Malajacan